Cindy-f/TestRepo/README.md

 # TestRepo

-This is just a practice repo to get comfortable with
+This is just a practice repo to get comfortable with Github.